OffSecVik/VFuzz/README.md

 ## Limitations and known issues
 ### Terminal Scrolling
-ANSI escape codes prevent scrolling while running.
+- ANSI escape codes prevent scrolling while running.
 Future releases will offer alternative output options.
 ### Initial Delay
-Parsing of the first few thousand responses is delayed due to simultaneous processing.
+- Parsing of the first few thousand responses is delayed due to simultaneous processing.

+---

+## License
+This project is licensed under the MIT License.
+See the

 ---